 Almost all go down the drain to wastewater treatment plants.

 One study found that triclosan didn’t just prevent the microbes designed to break down sewage from doing their job.
 It also sharply increased the presence of a gene that protects bacteria against the triclosan that’s supposed to kill them.

-Superbugs, of course, are yet another unforeseen consequence of the chemical industry’s miserable meddling.
-They’re known to leak out of treatment plants into big-city and small-town water systems, where they can seriously threaten local plants, animals, and people.
+Superbugs are yet another unforeseen consequence of chemical manufacturing.
+Once they leak out of treatment plants into big-city and small-town water systems, they can seriously threaten local plants, animals, and people.